Scaling Solar

 Zambia

-In July 2015, Zambia’s Industrial Development Corporation (IDC) signed an agreement with IFC to explore development of two large-scale solar projects through Scaling Solar.
+In July 2015, Zambia’s Industrial Development Corporation (IDC) signed an agreement with IFC to explore the development of two large-scale solar projects through Scaling Solar.
 The competitive auction organized through the program attracted 48 solar power developers, seven of whom submitted final proposals, and the bids yielded the lowest solar power tariffs in Africa to date.

 Learn more about Zambia